dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 * **Cpuid1Data**: `EC060800000000000000000000000000`
 * **Cpuid1Mask**: `FFFFFFFF000000000000000000000000`

+On Linux, you can use `lscpu | grep "Model:"`.
+If the model is `166`, you need to spoof.

 Another way to check is with the OpenCore debug log:

 > 00:023 00:005 OCCPU: Found Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz